How to Seat Your Wedding Reception Guests

 Place Your Parents

-Traditionally, your parents and your sweetie's parents sit at the same table, along with grandparents, siblings not in the wedding party, and the officiant and his/her spouse if they attend the reception.
-But if your or your honey's parents are divorced, and are uncomfortable about sitting next to each other, you might want to let each set of parents host their own table of close family and/or friends .
-This could mean up to four parents' tables, depending on your situation -- or have the divorced parent who raised you (or your partner) and his/her spouse/date sit at the table with still-married parents.
+Traditionally, your parents and your fiancé's parents sit at the same table, along with grandparents, siblings not in the wedding party, and the officiant and his/her spouse if they attend the reception.
+But if your or your partner's parents are divorced and are uncomfortable about sitting next to each other, you might want to let each set of parents host their own table of close family and/or friends .
+This could mean up to four parents' tables, depending on your situation—or have the divorced parent who raised you (or your partner) and his/her spouse/date sit at the table with still-married parents.
 (Phew, confusing!)